Marty (film): Plot

-Meanwhile, Marty's Aunt Catherine moves in to live with Marty and his mother.
-She warns his mother that Marty will soon marry and cast her aside.
-Fearing that Marty's romance could spell her abandonment, his mother belittles Clara.
-Marty's friends, with an undercurrent of envy, deride Clara for her plainness and try to convince him to forget her and to remain with them, unmarried, in their fading youth.
+Meanwhile, Marty's Aunt Catherine reluctantly moves in with Marty and his mother (at the plea of Marty's cousin and his wife, who are having a hard time with a new baby and a demanding live-in mother-in-law).
+Catherine privately warns her sister that Marty will soon marry and cast her aside.
+Fearing that Marty's new romance could spell her abandonment, his mother belittles Clara to Marty the next day before Mass.

+Marty's friends, with an undercurrent of envy, deride Clara for her plainness.
+They try to convince Marty to forget her and remain with them, unmarried, in their fading youth.
 Harangued into submission by the pull of his friends, Marty fails to call Clara.

-That night, back in the same lonely rut, Marty realizes that he is giving up a woman whom he not only likes, but who makes him happy.
-Over the objections of his friends, he dashes to a phone booth to call Clara, who is disconsolately watching television with her parents.
-When his friend asks what he's doing, Marty bursts out saying:
+That night, back in the same lonely rut, Marty realizes he is giving up a woman whom he not only likes but who makes him happy.
+Over his friends' objections, he dashes to a phone booth to call Clara, who is disconsolately watching television with her parents.
+When his friend Angie asks what he's doing, Marty bursts out:

-Marty closes the phone booth's door when Clara answers the phone.
-In the last line of the film, he tentatively says "Hello...Hello, Clara?"
+Just before calling Clara, Marty needles Angie with the same words he's heard so often himself: "Hey Ange, when are *you* gonna get married?
+You should be ashamed of yourself."
+Marty closes the phone booth door when Clara answers the phone.

+In the last line of the film, Marty says, "Hello...Hello, Clara?"